Louisiana Wetland Restoration & Cultural Immersion

 We want to support you reaching your target number of team members and being able to join us in Louisiana!
 If you can't get to ten participants, we can look into other options for example: if we have another team coming we can blend your team in without having to raise the per person fee.

-See costs table above (Note: arrival date and the final number of days can be adjusted and coordinated with Further Along in advance.)
+See info above (Note: arrival date and the final number of days can be adjusted and coordinated with Further Along in advance.)

 What are the options for trip dates?

-We are open to hosting volunteer teams December 1st - Mid April.
+We are open to hosting volunteer teams December through early April.

 Are there ways we can support Further Along besides volunteering?